Tutorial: Monitor a hybrid machine with VM insights

 VM extension functionality is available only in the list of supported regions.

-See Supported operating systems to ensure that the servers operating system you're enabling is supported by Azure Monitor for VMs.
+See Supported operating systems to ensure that the servers operating system you're enabling is supported by VM insights.

 Review firewall requirements for the Log Analytics agent provided in the Log Analytics agent overview.
-The Azure Monitor for VMs Map Dependency agent doesn't transmit any data itself, and it doesn't require any changes to firewalls or ports.
+The VM insights Map Dependency agent doesn't transmit any data itself, and it doesn't require any changes to firewalls or ports.

 Sign in to Azure portal

 Launch the Azure Arc service in the Azure portal by clicking All services, then searching for and selecting Machines - Azure Arc.